 Standard software must access a DO through a dynamic view, using a standard pathname or view-extended pathname.
 You can use such names with debuggers, profilers, and so on.
-Only ClearCase programs can reference a DO using a VOB-extended pathname, and only the DO's metadata is accessible in this way:
+Only ClearCase programs can reference a DO using a VOB-extended pathname, and only the DO's metadata is accessible in this way.
+You can use a view-extended pathname with the winkin command, to make the file system data of any DO available to your view.
+See Winking In a DO Manually on page 58.